curbox-app/curbox-android/Readme.md

         src="https://f-droid.org/badge/get-it-on.png" />
 </a>
 </div>
 DigiPaws is an open-source Android productivity utility designed to help users reduce screen addiction by regulating app usage through a gamified experience.
-The application offers two modes namely the Base mode and the Gamified mode
+The application offers two modes namely the Base mode and the Gamified mode (The gamification mode is being separated and developed as a new app.)

 > [!CAUTION]
 > This project is experimental and not yet ready for full production.
 [Donate](https://digipaws.life/donate)